quasarframework/quasar-ui-qcalendar/docs/src/pages/contributing/documentation.md

 ## Editing Pages

-The easiest was to edit a page is with the ++Edit this page on Gitbub++ link that appears on the bottom of almost all pages on this site.
+The easiest was to edit a page is with the ++Edit this page on GitHub++ link that appears on the bottom of almost all pages on this site.
 The link opens a specific GitHub page where you can edit the content and then propose the change with a Pull Request.

 Alternatively, you can fork the QCalendar repo, make your changes and generate a Pull Request.